...maybe not straight away, but over time.

 The two reactions to this behaviour....

-1. Logical: these are just 17 opinions out of many thousands, of course some people are going to be unhappy/disappointed but this should not colour a prospective - or existing - patient's view of the surgery.
+1. Logical: these are just 17 opinions out of many thousands, of course some people are going to be unhappy/disappointed but this should not colour a prospective - or existing - patient's view of the surgery (remember that most existing patients will see your reviews simply by the accident of them being in their eye-line when they look up your phone number/address/website).

 Reviews like this do get read - and do influence people - witness the eight 'thumbs up'.
-The fact that the review has not been responded to by the surgery serves to further endorse the patients' opinion
+The fact that the review has not received a response from the surgery serves to further endorse the patients' opinion

 2. Emotional: "How can I possibly entrust my health and welfare to a surgery that scores so low (and/or has so many negative reviews)?"